Cambridge Port

 Green spaces abound in Cambridge port.

 The Dana Park at its center is a go-to recreational area renovated in 2004 with open lawn, playground, sitting areas and game court.
 Magazine Beach, Cambridge second largest park with an outdoor swimming pool, soccer and baseball fields, on the Southern end is a wonderful destination for running or walking along the scenic river edge through the Charles River Bike Path.
 Playing tennis?
 Baseball?
-The Hoyt field off River Street and the River Press Park has tennis and basketball courts.
-Dog owners also assemble at the Hoyt field on mornings (checks allowed hours for dogs, 6 am to 9 pm).
-Play ping pong?
-The Fulmore Park has tennis tables, and a few chickens!

 Walk South and two bridges, the Massachusetts Ave and B.U.
 Bridge will lead you into Boston.
 From the River edge, you are only within a 25-minute scenic walk to Fenway Park, home of the Boston Red Sox.

-Notable Neighborhood locals.
+The Most Notable Neighborhood locals.

-Include Riverside Pizza which has been serving the community for the past 30 years, Alive and Kicking Lobsters, a fresh-sea food counter, and a recent addition Black Sheep Market & Coffee at 101 Magazine Street.
-Finally, all the restaurants of Central square from the little Donkey to Thelonious Monk.
-Whole Foods on River Street and Trader's Joe will be your immediate grocery stores.
+Some favorite locals include Riverside Pizza which has been serving the community for the past 30 years, Alive and Kicking Lobsters, a fresh-sea food counter, and a recent addition Black Sheep Market Bagels & Coffee at 101 Magazine Street.

 Trivia Questions.
 Do you know?